How To Build A Schedule That Works, Even With Constant Interruptions

 Oftentimes our mind will make a chore out to be longer than it really is because we don’t like it or its boaring.

-But if we would just get it done instead of dragging our feat we would have far less emotional displeasure if we just got it done and could ignore it until the next time.
+Your Loving Kick In The Pants: If we would just get it done instead of dragging our feat we would have far less emotional annoyance if we just got it done and could ignore it until the next time.

 STEP 1: Take the “have tos” and put them into a Google Calendar or your planner.
 These are your time anchors, or the things you start building your day around.